xRaisenx/aichatbot/actionable_todo.md

 5.  [x] **Handle "Index does not support dense vectors" Error (High Priority, Stability):**
     *   Completed. `app/api/sync-products/route.ts` (`upsertWithRetry`) now catches this specific error and attempts a sparse-only upsert as a fallback.
     *   *Reasoning:* Prevents sync failures if the Upstash index is misconfigured (sparse-only instead of hybrid).
 Allows sync to proceed with sparse data.
-6.  [x] **Prevent Function Timeouts in Sync API (High Priority, Stability):**
+6.  [x] **Improve Sync API Robustness & Completeness (High Priority, Stability & Feature):**
-    *   Completed.
-Reduced the number of products processed per invocation in `app/api/sync-products/route.ts` from 500 to 25 to avoid `FUNCTION_INVOCATION_TIMEOUT`.
+    *   [x] Reduced the number of products processed per invocation in `app/api/sync-products/route.ts` from 500 to 25 to avoid `FUNCTION_INVOCATION_TIMEOUT`.
+    *   [x] Removed the hardcoded 10,000 product fetch limit in `app/api/sync-products/route.ts` to allow for full synchronization of all products.
+The loop now continues as long as a pagination cursor is available.
+    *   [x] Added a 500ms delay between batch upserts in `app/api/sync-products/route.ts` to manage load.
+    *   [x] Refined duplicate product checking logic in `app/api/sync-products/route.ts` to correctly handle items potentially missing dense vectors.
+    *   [x] Ensured Upstash Vector client initialization cleans URL/token strings in `app/api/sync-products/route.ts` to prevent parsing errors.
-    *   *Reasoning:* Ensures the sync function completes within typical serverless time limits.
-Requires multiple sequential runs for full sync.
+    *   *Reasoning:* Ensures the sync function can process all products, completes within serverless time limits, and handles potential issues more gracefully.
+The removal of the hardcoded fetch limit and addition of progress logging are key parts of this.
 7.  **Decouple `buildDynamicMappings` (Critical Priority, Scalability):**
     *   Modify `app/api/chat/route.ts` so that `buildDynamicMappings` is not called on every cold start.
     *   Implement a scheduled job (e.g., cron, or a separate Vercel cron job) to run `buildDynamicMappings` periodically (e.g., daily or on-demand after product syncs).